keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [White = death is commonly stated, but it's the elect turning the fuel of the preterite into rocket coal-based syngas fuel to escape Earthly Gravity, or destroy it]
 [Slothrop repeatedly descends into the preterite muck, infamously the toilet of human waste but others]

+> ...from what the **black and white of coal and arc-light** were about to say . . . **no color**, and the unreality to go with it—but a familiar unreality, that warns This Is All Being Staged To See What I’ll Do So I Mustn’t Make One Wrong Move . . . on the last day of his life, with Japanese iron whistling down on him from ships that are too far off in the haze for him even to see, he will think of the slowly carbonizing faces of men he thought he knew, **men turning to coal, ancient coal that glistened**, each crystal, in the hoarse sputter of the Jablochkov candles, each flake struck perfect. . .
+**a conspiracy of carbon**, though he never phrased it as “carbon,” it was power he walked away from, the feeling of too much meaningless power, flowing wrong . . . **he could smell Death in it**. <span class="page-ref">351</span> {: .coal-tar}
+[Tchitcherine's father on the coal ship]

 [ As is made clear in passages coal-tar is just dead life + Gravity + time.
 Synthetic organic chemistry unlocked the rainbow of artificial colours from the pressure of Gravity]